 9. Brett Rivers, Mill Valley, Calif., 16:20:06

 1. Stephanie Howe, Bend, Ore., 18:01:42

 5. Nikki Kimball, Bozeman, Mont., 19:51:31

 8. Meghan Arbogast, Cool, Calif., 21:14:48

 Competing in a field of world-class ultrarunners, Rob Krar of Flagstaff, Ariz., won the 41st Western States 100-Mile Endurance Run on Saturday while posting the second fastest time in event history.

 The historic ultramarathon began at 5 a.m. at the base of Squaw Valley and finished on the Placer High School track in Auburn.

-Krar, who last year finished runner-up to Timothy Olson, crossed the finish line in 14 hours, 53 minutes, 22 seconds, which was less than 10 minutes off Olson's 2012 course record of 14:46.
+Krar, who last year finished runner-up to back-to-back champion Timothy Olson, crossed the finish line in 14 hours, 53 minutes, 22 seconds, threatening Olson’s 2012 course record of 14:46.

 In the end no one came close to Krar.
 Seth Swanson, 35, of Missoula, Mont., finished second with a time of 15:19:39, and Dylan Bowman, 28, of Mill Valley, Calif., was third in 15:36:41.
 Ryan Sandes, 32, of Cape Town, South Africa, rounded out the top five in 15:46:59.